madchatter/mad_chatter/README.md

 * ~~Use Faye for better browser support.~~ (done)
 * ~~Use Backbone.js for better JavaScript organization.~~ (done)
 * ~~Implement user login and registration.~~ (done)
-* Allow user login to use main Rails app user accounts. (todo)
+* Allow user login to use main Rails app user accounts.
 * ~~Ability to create public chat rooms.~~ (done)
 * ~~Ability to send messages to a chat room.~~ (done)
-* Display users currently in a room. (todo)
+* Display users currently in a room.
-* Display status message when user enters or leaves a room. (todo)
+* Display status message when user enters or leaves a room.
-* Ability to share code sample messages. (todo)
+* Ability to share code sample messages.
-* Ability to share image messages from URL or upload. (todo)
+* Ability to share image messages from URL or upload.
 * Ability to create private rooms.
-* Ability to add users to your friends list to know when they are online. (todo)
+* Ability to add users to your friends list to know when they are online.
-* Implement GitHub and Travis CI callbacks. (todo)
+* Implement GitHub and Travis CI callbacks.
-* Ability to create a room that mirrors an IRC channel or Campfire room. (todo)
+* Ability to create a room that mirrors an IRC channel or Campfire room.
 * ...your idea here.

 <!--